Lim colim versus colim lim. II: Derived limits over a pospace: Partially ordered spaces

 \subsection{Wrong construction (weak topology)}

-There is also a fourth natural topology on $|P|$ --- the most obvious one.
-Namely, $|P|_w$ is the classifying space (or, in another terminology, the nerve) of $P$, where $P$ is viewed as a topological category \cite{Se}.
+One natural topology on $|P|$ is well-known.
+Namely, let $|P|_w$ be the classifying space of $P$ (or, in another terminology, the nerve of $P$), where $P$ is viewed as a topological category \cite{Se}.
 Unfortunately, the topology of $|P|_w$ is ``wrong'' (for our purposes) in that it generally fails to be metrizable when $P$ is metrizable.
 In particular, $|P|_w$ is non-metrizable whenever $P$ is discrete (as a space) and the order complex of $P$ (as a poset) is not locally finite.
 But actually a satisfactory ``correction'' of the weak topology is already known in this particular case (see Remark \ref{quot-unif} below).

 Let us briefly review the construction of $|P|_w$.
 By definition, $|P|_w$ is the geometric realization of the simplicial space (=simplicial object in the category of topological spaces, cf.\ \cite{Fri}) where every $(n-1)$-simplex is a chain $p_1\le\dots\le p_n$ of $n$ elements of $P$.
 Such a chain may be regarded as a monotone map $C\:[n]\to P$ (possibly non-injective), where $[n]$ denotes the $n$-element poset $\{1,\dots,n\}$ with the usual (total) order.
 All such chains of length $n$ (possibly with repeats) form a subspace $P^{[n]}$ of the $n$-fold Cartesian product $P\x\dots\x P$ of spaces.